NiharikaAryasomayajula/NiharikaAryasomayajula/README.md

 ---

 ## Projects
+**BotHire: AI-Powered Scam Job Detection (2025)**
+- Created BotHire, an AI tool that spots fraudulent job ads by combining NLP with structured job data.
+The model achieved 80% accuracy and 0.75 F1-score, while a Flask backend and React chatbot made it easy for users to interact with in real time.
+Focused on building a solution that is fair, transparent, and practical for everyday job seekers.

 **Visual Question Answering in the Medical Domain (2024)**
 - Led a team using the PubMed CLIP model with metadata integration (EHRs, clinical notes) to improve model accuracy.

 **Theft Detection using Machine Learning (2022)**
 - Developed a theft detection system with CNN and OpenCV achieving 90% accuracy.
 - Published in *Basic Trends in Informatics*.

 ---